IlyasOsman/alx-low_level_programming/0x02-functions_nested_loops/README.md

-prints last digit of a number
+Prints every minutes of the day